GE unexpectedly removes its CEO

 To pay off debt and jump-start the stock, Flannery announced plans to sell many of GE's businesses, including its century-old railroad division, Thomas Edison's light-bulb unit, Baker Hughes (BHGE) and the health-care unit that makes MRI machines.

-But Flannery's turnaround plan failed to instill confidence.
-GE's shares plunged by nearly one-third this year as investors worried about the company's mounting debt and shrinking profit.
+GE's shares nearly one-third this year as investors worried about the company's mounting debt and shrinking profit.

 The sell-off accelerated last month after GE said that two of its gas turbines failed, forcing the closure of power plants.
 The turbine trouble could tarnish GE Power's reputation and hurt sales at a time it's strapped for cash.